shorebirdtech/handbook/onboarding.md

   as pdfs.
 Android likely has something similar.

 # Finances
 * Paychecks are delivered every 2 weeks.
-You should have received a direct deposit form.
-Please fill it out and return it to Eric.
+Rippling should have offered you direct deposits.
+Let Eric know if you have any trouble getting set up.

 # Code

-* Once you've been added to the Shorebird organization on GitHub, you should clone both the internal and public repositories and play around.
+* Once you've been added to the Shorebird organization on GitHub, you should clone the internal `_shorebird` repo.
+It will automatically clone the public repo `shorebird` for you as a submodule.

 # Product
 * Please try the product (if you haven't already).
 We are here to build